9 Live Music Streaming Platforms For Concerts & Shows

 But at the heart of it is the simple fact that live music performances can now be streamed with such impeccable and engaging quality that the experience is as incredible as if they were physically present.

-With that in mind, here are three crucial factors anyone in the music industry needs to consider when choosing the best live streaming platform for a concert or show.
+With that in mind, here are the crucial factors anyone in the music industry needs to consider when choosing the best live streaming platform for a concert or show.

 The only reason to restrict online attendees from watching your live event is if the streaming platform simply can’t handle the strain of a huge audience — hundreds of thousands or even millions of viewers.

-Obviously, only certain artists are capable of drawing that kind of crowd, but it’s still a factor you want to keep in mind.
+Obviously, only certain streamers are capable of drawing that kind of crowd, but it’s still a factor you want to keep in mind.

 If you’re live streaming a festival or concert with multiple stages, be sure the streaming platform you choose supports concurrent live streams so your users are free to roam between stages as they see fit.